quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 provide observers with any information that could link two connection IDs to the same connection, client, or server.
-In particular, all servers using a configuration MUST consistently add the same length to each connection ID, this would compromise the linkability objectives of QUIC-LB.
+In particular, all servers using a configuration MUST consistently add the same length to each connection ID, to preserve the linkability objectives of QUIC-LB.
 Any additional bytes SHOULD appear random unless individual servers are not distinguishable (e.g. any server using that configuration appends identical bytes to every connection ID).

 If there is no key in the configuration, the Connection ID is complete.
 Otherwise, there are further steps, as described in the two following